adamkurth/reborn_dev/doc/source/index.rst

 Acknowledgements
 ----------------

+The bornagain package has been developed by Rick Kirian (rkirian at asu dot edu) with conbributions from Derek Mendez, Joe Chen, Rick Hewitt, and Cameron Howard.
 Code found in bornagain has been inspired by numerous open-source software packages listed above.
-Contributions to bornagain have been made by

-- Derek Mendez
-- Joe Chen
-- Rick Hewitt
-- Cameron Howard

 Contents
 --------